Twipped/InterviewThis/InterviewThis.md

 - Where would I be inserting into the organization?

+- Am I allowed to take my work home with me?

 - Am I expected to take my work home with me?

 - What are the expectations with regards to hours worked, deadlines, and overtime?